muon-data/muon/README.md

 ```

 Every indent in a document must contain the same number of spaces, typically
 2 to 4.
-Only space characters (U+0020) are allowed, not tabs or other
+Only spaces (U+0020) are allowed, not tabs or other whitespace.
+For
-whitespace.
-For nested tables, multiple indents are used.
+nested dictionaries, multiple indents are used.

 ```
 mesa: